Andrew-Vick/Personal-Assistant/README.md

 - What is the weather today
 - Stop (stops playing sounds/talking)

 The commands below are currently setup to send an email to my phone with a certain format.
-This allows a shortcut on my iphone to then receive the email and then open/close my Aladdin Garage Door
+This allows a shortcut on my iphone to then receive the email and then open/close my Aladdin Garage Door (Shortcut is disabled for security reasons)
 - Open garage door
 - Close garage door